-Questions swirl about group that's set up 'Embassy' at St. Brigid's in Lowertown | CBC News
+Questions swirl about group that's set up 'embassy' at St. Brigid's in Lowertown | CBC News

 "There needs to be a lot of healing in our communities," he said, adding he wants to set up a site where people can gather to debate issues, whether they agree or not.

-Komer suggested a model where people could use a key fob to access a co-working space, come get a coffee at a café or even access the site as a "24/7 community safe space."
+Komer suggested a model where people could use a key fob to access a co-working space, visit a café or even access the site as a "24/7 community safe space."

-An online real estate posting for the address, 310 St. Patrick St., was still active as of Monday morning, with an asking price of $5,950,000.
+An online real estate posting for the address at 310 St. Patrick St., was still active as of Monday morning, with an asking price of $5,950,000.

 Land registry documents show a numbered company traced back to Patrick McDonald, one of the investors who bought the church after it was deconsecrated in 2007, still owns the property.